skip to content

 (2 L: Lent)

-How to ‘discuss critically’ the literary aspects of passages from ancient texts.
-Examples and hands-on practice drawn from Part IA texts.
-Photocopies supplied.
+Practical guidance in approaching and structuring critical discussion of passages from ancient Greek and Latin texts.
+Examples and hands-on practice drawn from Part IA set texts.

 Latest news